-We here conduct such a multispecies (comparative) analysis of population genetic structure in a guild of freshwater pulmonate snails (Hygrophila) occupying a patchy landscape in Guadeloupe (Lesser Antilles).
-Freshwater habitats, especially lentic ones (e.g., ponds), are appropriate systems for such a purpose, because the available habitats are clearly delimited from the inhospitable matrix and a wide variety of environmental parameters can be considered (see references in Table S1).
-In a pond network, snails disperse essentially passively through either more or less temporary waterways connecting sites, or aerial vectors such as birds (Jarne & Delay, 1991; Figuerola & Green, 2002; Kappes & Haase, 2012; Van Leeuwen et al., 2013).
-Importantly, our sampling covers the whole space occupied by freshwater snails from Grande-Terre of Guadeloupe, meaning that migration takes place essentially at this scale, with limited ‘natural’ input from outside Grande-Terre, except through occasional introductions, essentially through aquarium trade or birds (see e.g. Duggan, 2010).
-Moreover, we focused on the four most common snail species in this landscape, with reasonably similar occupancy at metapopulation scale (50-70% of occupied sites), certainly because sampling is easier, but also because genetic and demographic parameters can more precisely be estimated than in rare species (Heino et al., 2015).
-The Guadeloupe system has been well characterized through a long-term survey of snail distribution on an island scale, as well as population genetics, demographic and ecological studies (Chapuis et al., 2017; Dubart et al., 2019; Lamy et al., 2012; Lamy et al., 2013a; Pantel et al., submitted).
+Freshwater habitats, especially lentic ones (e.g., ponds), are appropriate systems for conducting multispecies (comparative) analysis of population genetic structure, because the available habitats are clearly delimited from the inhospitable matrix although temporal variation occurs as a function of precipitation / drought regimes, which may affect both population size and migration (Chase, 2007; Heino et al., 2015; Jarne & Delay, 1991).
+Whether dispersal is passive or active of course also affects migration.
+For example, snails disperse essentially passively while arthropods may disperse actively in the adult stage or as resting forms (see examples in Table S1).
+We focus here on a guild of freshwater snails (Hygrophila) occupying a patchy landscape in Guadeloupe, Lesser Antilles to address the influence of the three factors mentioned above on population genetic structure.
+This biological system has been well characterized through a long-term survey of snail distribution on an island scale, as well as population genetics, demographic and ecological studies (Chapuis et al., 2017; Dubart et al., 2019; Lamy et al., 2012; Lamy et al., 2013a; Pantel et al., submitted).
+Two important characteristics of our study should be highlighted.
+First, it is conducted at the scale of the Grande-Terre island, meaning that migration takes place essentially at this scale, with limited ‘natural’ input from outside Grande-Terre, except through occasional introductions, essentially through aquarium trade or birds (see e.g. Duggan, 2010).
+Second, we focused on the four most common snail species, with reasonably similar occupancy at metapopulation scale (50-70% of occupied sites), certainly because sampling is easier, but also because genetic and demographic parameters can more precisely be estimated than in rare species (Heino et al., 2015).

-characterized microsatellite variation in 21 to 43 populations in these four species.
-They experience the same variation in environmental parameters, such as site size and connectivity, which may influence the distribution of genetic variation (Lamy et al., 2012).
-This variation may however be affected by differences among species (see Chapuis et al., 2017; Dubart et al., 2019; Lamy et al., 2012; Lamy et al., 2013a; Pantel et al., submitted).
-First, they exhibit demographic differences, for example in extinction and colonization rates, but also similarities (e.g., similar metapopulation occupancy, as mentioned above).
-Second, two of them are mainly outcrossing, while the remaining two are mainly self-fertilizing.
-They also differ in their aestivation capacity in dry sites.
-Third, one of them (Physa acuta) is an introduced species in the process of rapidly invading the whole Grande-Terre, while the other three are native and rather stable in terms of metapopulation occupancy.
-Our objective is to quantify genetic variation within and among populations within species in order to characterize the factors and processes to which these species react similarly vs. idiosyncratically (a comparative approach).
-We consider the role of mating systems and traits, population demography, and several environmental and landscape characteristics, predict influence (e.g., site size should be associated with larger or more accessible populations and therefore more variation).
+We focused on four species, and characterized microsatellite variation in 21 to 43 populations per species.
+This allowed us to consider the influence of the three categories of factors mentioned above (environment, traits and demography), which are known to influence the distribution of genetic variation in snails in general (e.g., Jarne & Delay, 1991; Escobar et al., 2011; Figuerola & Green, 2002; Van Leeuwen et al., 2013), and in the Guadeloupe system in particular (Chapuis et al., 2017; Lamy et al., 2012).
+First, the environment (and landscape) was characterized based on several parameters, such as site size and connectivity, used in previous studies (Lamy et al., 2012; Dubart et al., 2019; Pantel et al., submitted).
+Second, two species are mainly outcrossing, while the two others are mainly self-fertilizing.
+The four species also differ in their aestivation capacity when sites dry out, which occurs seasonally during the dry season in a fraction of sites.
+Third, they exhibit demographic differences, for example in extinction and colonization rates, but also similarities (e.g., similar metapopulation occupancy).
+Moreover, Physa acuta is an exotic species in the process of rapidly invading the whole Grande-Terre, while the other three are native and rather stable in terms of metapopulation occupancy.
+In order to characterize how these species react similarly vs. idiosyncratically to these factors (a comparative approach), we predicted how each factor should influence the distribution of genetic variation (e.g., site size should be associated with larger or more accessible populations and therefore more variation).
 Four species is certainly not a sufficient number to draw conclusions on the factors driving species differences in genetic structure in general.
 However, we suggest conducting more comparative studies, up to now rather rare, to evaluate the generality of these factors.
 We also discuss how such a comparative approach should help to progress towards a more integrated eco-evolutionary perspective on community building and species interaction (Hendry, 2017; Vellend, 2016).

 Materials and Methods